 - Development and implementation of NZ guidelines to improve consistency of care

 - The rolling out of the Breast Cancer Foundation National Register

 - Increased access for women to reconstructive surgery.

-BCFNZ is a committed member of Cancer Non-Governmental Organisations (CANGO), an alliance of eight prominent NZ charities: Beat Bowl Cancer Aotearoa, Child Cancer Foundation, Hospice New Zealand, Leukaemia & Blood Cancer, Melanoma Foundation and The Cancer Society.
+BCFNZ is a committed member of Cancer Non-Governmental Organisations (CANGO), an alliance of eight prominent NZ charities: Beat Bowel Cancer Aotearoa, Child Cancer Foundation, Hospice New Zealand, Leukaemia & Blood Cancer, Melanoma Foundation and The Cancer Society.
 The group was formed in 2007 to unite cancer charities, strengthening our anti-cancer efforts.

 Raising the free mammogram upper age limit from 69 to 74

 Free mammograms stop at age 69, but your risk of breast cancer is actually higher at 70 than it is at 50.
 We've been campaigning to raise the upper age limit for free mammograms from 69 to 74, to ensure that women in their early 70s are able to detect breast cancer as early as possible.